alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 \setlength{\parindent}{0pt}\nonzeroparskip\color{dccblue}\small

-  * ‘How to Cite Datasets’ by Alex Ball and Monica Duke
+  * ‘How to Cite Datasets and Link to Publications’ by Alex Ball and Monica Duke
+  * ‘How to License Research Data’ by Alex Ball

 \normalcolor
 A list of non-DCC resources and publications goes here.